aaron-grau/curic/javascript/projects/jquery_lite/README.md

 #jQuery Lite!

 ## Overview
-Today we will be creating most of the important functionality of the jQuery library. jQuery is widely used for making AJAX requests, handling events, manipulating the DOM, and guaranteeing it works across browsers.
+Today we will be recreating most of the important functionality of the jQuery library. jQuery is widely used for making AJAX requests, handling events, manipulating the DOM, and guaranteeing it works across browsers.

-We will implement most of this functionality using the native DOM api that is built right in to every browser.
+We will implement most of this functionality using the native DOM API that is built right in to every browser.
 You will be surprised how little you actually need jQuery when you finish this project!